Skip to main content

 • “It's a shame that it's stuck in early access status, when it's merely missing a victory screen and some basic graphical and sound/music options, and maybe controller support.”

-• “Graphics: pixel art is okay, adds nothing to the game, but doesn't take anything away either.”
+• “Pixel art is okay, but it adds nothing to the game and doesn't take anything away either.”

 • story